DickinsonGrant/DickinsonGrant.github.io/about.md

 permalink: /about/
 ---

 Howdy!
 I am Grant Dickinson, and I'm currently a second year chemistry major at Cal Poly San Luis Obispo.
 I do not have a specific career goal within the field of chemistry, but research and synthesis are some of my present interests.
 However I am open to new experinces to expand my interests.
-As of today, I am in a research group run by Dr. Frantz here at Cal Poly, studying the synthesis of highly strained molecules and their synthesis.
+As of today, I am in a research group run by Dr. Frantz here at Cal Poly, studying the synthesis of highly strained molecules and their properties.
 ![]({{site.baseurl}}/images/IMG-2243.png)

 ### More Information